bitchnmen/cs362/lab4/README.md

 instructions.

 The Java code was compressed into an executable jar, and can be run with the command "java -jar Traffic1.jar".
+Proceed to follow the instructions.

 REFERENCED CODE
 ----------------------------------------------------------------------------------
-Java style threads were created using code referenced from the following site
+Java style threads in C++ were created using code referenced from the following site

 https://github.com/vichargrave/threads